servus-social/servus/README.md

  * no need to run a database server, like MySQL
  * no need to run a web server, like Apache

-### Personal Nostr Relay & File server (Blossom & NIP-96)
+### Personal Nostr Relay & Blossom server

  - [x] own your identity
  - [x] own your data

 If you already have a Nostr keypair, you already own your identity.
 But you only really own your data when you self-host it.
 You can't rely on other relays to store your data forever.

-[Blossom](https://github.com/hzrd149/blossom) and [NIP-96](https://github.com/nostr-protocol/nips/blob/master/96.md) are protocols adjacent to Nostr that specify how files (such as images) are to be stored on HTTP servers.
+[Blossom](https://github.com/hzrd149/blossom) is a protocol adjacent to Nostr that specifies how files (such as images) are to be stored on HTTP servers.

 ## Features